This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Why We Like The Inflatable Dog Collar
+Why We Like This Inflatable Dog Collar

-I was lucky — the spot on my dog’s leg was high enough that the inflatable dog collar worked.
+I was lucky — the spot on my dog’s leg was high enough that this inflatable dog collar worked.
 It prevented him from reaching the spot, so he couldn’t lick it.
 But if the hot spot was closer to his paws, then the inflatable collar would not have worked.

 For the record, I think it would have worked well after my dog’s neuter surgery.
 I’m not 100% sure whether it would have worked after my dog’s knee surgery or not.
 I wish I had tried it at the time.
-At the very least, it would have been a more comfortable option toward the end of the recovery period when it became less and less critical to protect that area of his leg.
+At the very least, it would have been a more comfortable option toward the end of the recovery period when it became less critical to protect that area of his leg.